(This article has been updated to reflect clarifications in the deductibility of business expenses for employee social gatherings)

 The client business meals themselves remain 50% deductible, provided that business is conducted at the event, the taxpayer is present, and the meal is not extravagant.

 The 50% business meal deduction also remains for food and meals provided for employees.
 This includes snacks and beverages at the office, meals during meetings or business travel, and meals at a seminar or conference.

 You can even deduct 100% if the meal is included as taxable compensation to the employee.

-Expenses for office holiday parties remain 100% deductible as in the past.
+Expenses for office holiday parties and other employee social gatherings remain 100% deductible as long as they are held for the benefit of all employees.
+This includes the costs of meals and entertainment.
 Also, meals provided to employees working overtime or during a staff meeting are still 100% deductible.

 What about meals at an event?

 In the past, you could deduct 50% of the total expenses for the event.
 Under the new law, however, only the cost of meals can qualify for the 50% business meal deduction.

 For example, let’s say you want to take your client to the Ravens vs. Redskins game.
 You buy tickets for a suite where all the refreshments are included in the price of the ticket.
 In order to qualify for the 50% deduction, the cost of all food and beverages provided must be stated separately from the rest of the ticket price.
 The cost of the food is deductible while the rest of the cost for the ticket remains an entertainment expense, not qualifying for a deduction.